py4ds/nbless/README.md

 from nbless import nbuild
 from nbless import nbexec
 from nbless import nbless
-from nbless import nbcode
+from nbless import nbconv
 from nbless import nbsave
 from nbless import nbread

 # The above imports all 6 functions
 # This can also be done with either of the two lines below.
-from nbless import nbuild, nbexec, nbless, nbcode from nbless import *
+from nbless import nbuild, nbexec, nbless, nbconv, nbsave, nbread from nbless import *

 # Simple individual usage